MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

-## Welcome to Command-Plugin based Interactive Calculator Application
+## Welcome to Interactive Calculator Application

 This is the interactive Calculator that performs various functions.

-     Add : To Perform Addition
+	Greet : To Perform Greet Operation

-     Multiply : To Perform Multiplication
+	Menu : To List the Menu options

-     Subtract : To Perform Subtraction
+	Add : To Perform Addition

-     Divide : To Perform Division
+	Multiply : To Perform Multiplication

-     ClearHistory : Clear the History details
+	Subtract : To Perform Subtraction

-     DeleteFromHistory : Delete History from the Dataframe / CSV file
+	Divide : To Perform Division

-     Exit : To Perform Exit Operation
+	History : To load the saved History Data

-     Greet : To Perform Greet Operation
+	ClearHistory : Clear the History details

-     History : To load the saved History Data
+	DeleteFromHistory : Delete History from the Dataframe / CSV file

-     Menu : To List the Menu options
+	Exit : To Perform Exit Operation

 ### This Calculator runs in 2 modes